ADJOINING OWNER SURVEYORS

-Once a Party Wall Notice has been received from your neighbours, the next step is representing Adjoining Owner Surveyors.
-Whenever a Party Wall notice comes to the doorstep of the neighbour, the adjoining owner becomes aware of the proposed works of the neighbours.
-The power to consent or dissent to the notice is given to the adjoining owner – if no response comes after 14 days, the notice dissents, and parties are in conflict under the Act.
+Once your neighbour sends a Party Wall Notice, the next step is representing Adjoining Owner Surveyor.
+Whenever a Party Wall notice comes to the neighbour’s doorstep, the adjoining owner becomes aware of the neighbour’s proposed works.
+The power to consent or dissent to the notice is in the adjoining owner’s hands – if no response comes after 14 days, the notice dissents, and parties conflict with the Act.

-In this case, the role of a Professional Surveyor is important.
-The surveyor is appointed by the owners to serve a Party Wall Award.
-Then, a third surveyor is selected by the two surveyors to resolve any conflict that is not solved by the two surveyors.
+In this case, the role of the surveyor is essential.
+The owners appoint the surveyor to serve a Party Wall Award.
+Then two surveyors select a third surveyor to resolve any conflict that the two surveyors do not solve.

 THE ROLE OF ADJOINING OWNER SURVEYOR